pluto/web-prover/README.md

 # tlsn-monorepo
 This repository is used to do end-to-end testing on the TLSN protocol.
 There are two end to end flows we test here.
-- a rust binary that (TODO describe what is done, there are several binaries)
+- a rust binary that represents the mobile SDK target
 - a web assembly client (`wasm-client`)

 In `tlsn-monorepo` you can think of there being three distinct asynchronus processes: